shopware/docs/guides/plugins/apps/storefront/cookies-with-apps.md

 ## Reacting to cookie consent changes

 As described in the previous section, `cookie` elements without a `value` element will not be set automatically.
 Instead, you have to react to cookie consent changes within your JavaScript.
-Find out how to respond to cookie consent changes in the following article:
+Find out how to [respond to cookie consent changes](../../../plugins/plugins/storefront/reacting-to-cookie-consent-changes.md).

-{% page-ref page="../../../plugins/plugins/storefront/reacting-to-cookie-consent-changes.md" %}